Johnston County, North Carolina

-Johnston County is a county located in the U.S. state of North Carolina.
+Johnston County, officially the County of Johnston, is a county located in the U.S. state of North Carolina.
 As of the 2020 census, the population was 215,999.
 Its county seat is Smithfield.

-Johnston County is included in the Raleigh, NC Metropolitan Statistical Area, which is also included in the Raleigh-Durham-Chapel Hill, NC Combined Statistical Area, which has a population of 1,998,808 as of U.S. Census 2012 Population Estimates.
+Johnston County is included in the Raleigh-Cary, NC Metropolitan Statistical Area, which is also included in the Raleigh-Durham-Cary, NC Combined Statistical Area, which had an estimated population of 2,368,947 in 2023.

 History

+Early history
-The county was formed in 1746 from Craven County.
-It was named for Gabriel Johnston, Governor of North Carolina from 1734 to 1752.
-In 1752 parts of Johnston County, Bladen County, and Granville County were combined to form Orange County.
-In 1758 the eastern part of Johnston County became Dobbs County.
-In 1770 parts of Johnston County, Cumberland County, and Orange County were combined to form Wake County.
-Finally, in 1855 parts of Johnston County, Edgecombe County, Nash County, and Wayne County were combined to form Wilson County.

-Most early growers in Johnston County were subsistence farmers.
+Johnston County and St. Patrick's Parish were established on June 28, 1746, from the upper part of Craven County, North Carolina.
+The county was named after Gabriel Johnston, governor of North Carolina from 1734 to 1752.
+On March 1, 1752, part of Granville, Johnston, and Bladen counties were combined to form Orange County and St. Matthew's Parish.
+On November 23, 1758, Johnston County was divided between the parish of St. Patrick and the parish of St. Stephen, St. Patrick's Parish becoming Dobbs County.
+On December 5, 1770, parts of Johnston, Cumberland, and Orange counties were combined to form Wake County and St. Margaret's Parish.
+Finally, on February 13, 1855, parts of Edgecombe, Nash, Johnston, and Wayne counties were combined to form Wilson County.
+Most colonial settlers in Johnston County were subsistence farmers.
 A few grew tobacco as a cash crop or reared pigs and cattle, which were sold in Virginia.
-Smithfield was the westernmost freight port on the Neuse River, and in 1770 the colonial government erected a tobacco warehouse there to store the crop before it was shipped out.
+Smithfield was the westernmost freight port on the Neuse River, and in 1770 the provincial government erected a tobacco warehouse there to store the crop before it was shipped out.

+19th century

 Eli Whitney's cotton gin was introduced in the county in about 1804, leading cotton to become the area's leading cash crop.
 Production for sale at markets remained low before the 1850s due to poor transportation links with other parts of the state.
 In 1856 the North Carolina Railroad was completed, connecting Johnston County with major urban areas.
 As result, farming for sale increased, lumber and turpentine industries developed, and the towns of Princeton, Pine Level, Selma, and Clayton were eventually created.
 About 1,500 Johnstonian men fought in the American Civil War, of whom about a third died.
 Lingering political tensions and the emancipation of slaves created social and economic turmoil.
 The new state constitution of 1868 created the county's first townships, which were altered up until 1913.
 In 1886 the "Short-Cut" line of the Wilmington and Weldon Railroad was laid through Johnston, eventually giving rise to the towns of Kenly, Micro, Four Oaks, and Benson.
+The Panic of 1893 caused cotton prices to sharply decline, leading area farmers to switch to bright leaf tobacco as their primary cash crop.
+A new tobacco market was established in Smithfield in 1898, and the county's first bank was created.